Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

 \begin{subsection}{Structure of the Article}

-\begin{itemize} \item[\textbf{Section 2}] We introduce notations and recall preliminary results about equivariant cohomology and Hamiltonian GKM spaces that are needed in this paper. \item[\textbf{Section 3}] We relate the (equivariant) cohomology ring of a Hamiltonian GKM space with integer coefficients to its GKM graph and prove Theorems \ref{ManiThm: coprime weights GKM graph determines eq. cohomology} and \ref{ManiThm: dim six gkm graph determines diffeomorphisms type}. \item[\textbf{Section 4}] We introduce positive Hamiltonian GKM spaces and prove basic properties of six dimensional ones.
-These results are needed to compute the list of graphs associated to such spaces.

-\item[\textbf{Section 5}] We analyze the linear relations between the first Chern class maps and the weight maps of (abstract) GKM graphs.

-\item[\textbf{Section 6}] We sum up the results of Section 5 and explain how we use computer programs to classify the GKM graphs of positive six-dimensional Hamiltonian GKM spaces.
+\begin{itemize} \item[\textbf{Section 2}] We introduce notations and recall preliminary results about equivariant cohomology and Hamiltonian GKM spaces that are needed in this paper. \item[\textbf{Section 3}] We reformulate the technical condition of \cite{Goertsches} in terms of weights at fixed points in a compact Hamiltonian $T$-space and deduce Theorems \ref{ManiThm: coprime weights GKM graph determines eq. cohomology} and \ref{ManiThm: dim six gkm graph determines diffeomorphisms type} from \cite[Theorem 3.1]{Goertsches}. \item[\textbf{Section 4}] We introduce positive Hamiltonian GKM spaces and prove basic properties of six dimensional ones.
+These results are needed to compute the list of graphs associated to such spaces. \item[\textbf{Section 5}] We analyze the linear relations between the first Chern class maps and the weight maps of (abstract) GKM graphs. \item[\textbf{Section 6}] We sum up the results of Sections 4 and 5 and explain how we use computer programs to classify the GKM graphs of positive six-dimensional Hamiltonian GKM spaces.
 We conclude by a proof of Theorem \ref{ManiThm: sympetic fano GKM graphs coming from fano threefolds.}.

-\item[\textbf{Appendix A}] We give the complete list of GKM graphs of positive six-dimensional Hamiltonian GKM spaces that are not projections of GKM graphs coming from smooth reflexive polytopes. \item[\textbf{Appendix B}] We give an example of a six-dimensional Hamiltonian GKM space that does not satisfy Condition \eqref{EQ: Technical Condition2}.
+\item[\textbf{Appendix A}] We give the complete list of GKM graphs of positive six-dimensional Hamiltonian GKM spaces that are not projections of GKM graphs coming from smooth reflexive polytopes.